catapipper/dotfiles/README.md

 ## There's no place like ~/

 These are my dotfiles.
-They started as a fork of [pengwynn's dotfiles](https://github.com/pengwynn/dotfiles)
+I started mine as a fork of shrop's dotfiles, which started as a fork of [pengwynn's dotfiles](https://github.com/pengwynn/dotfiles)

 Dependencies to install via Homebrew, apt, or from source